babsey/nest-desktop-legacy/docs/user/faq.rst

 How can I create link / connect nodes?
   In network sketch you can select a node as a source node, move the mouse towards target node and then click the target node.

+How can I keep selected node to connect other nodes?
+  Hold pressing 'CTRL' before connecting nodes.

 How can I (un)select node / link?
-  In network sketch you can click on node or link to select it.
+  When a node or link is selected you can press 'ESC' to unselect it or in network sketch you can click on node or link to select it.
   Click on background area of the network sketch or on the selected in the network controller unselect node or link.
   An other method to (un)select is to click on node shape or link toolbar in the network controller on the right side.